seankross/the-unix-workbench/docs/01-What-is-Unix.md

 [Benjamin Parker](https://en.wikipedia.org/wiki/Uncle_Ben) once
 said: "With great power comes great responsibility."

-There are several popular shell programs but in this book we'll be using a shell called Bash because it's the default shell program on Mac and Ubuntu.
+There are several popular shell programs but in this book, we'll be using a shell called Bash because it's the default shell program on Mac and Ubuntu.